PRAEst-76/Omera/notes.md

 ## NPCs

-Main kid lives with uncle Tam.
-Tam is a grumpy old man who seems to care more for his pigs than the kid.
+**Tam** - Tam is a grumpy old man who seems to care more for his pigs than the kids.
 Truth is he has lost too much and it has left him broken.
 He worries that one day he will lose the kid too.
 It's easier to lose pigs.

-Families can be assigned/created for other players.
+Families can be assigned/created for players.

 **Storyteller** - kids usually find him in the square.
 He tells stories about the past.
 The villagers thinks it's all made up.
 Some is, but not all.